How much is your home worth?

 So What Is My Home Worth?

 You can see how your assessment compares to that of other similar homes using BC Assessment's e-valueBC tool.
 Keep in mind, though that the values shown are for July of last year.

-You can talk to a Realtor, or several.
+You can talk to a real estate agent, or several.
 They know the local market inside out.
-Realtors often have their own methods for determining the market value of a home, and you could get several answers, all within the same ballpark.
-What the home actually lists for could be different again, depending on the Realtor’s selling strategy.
-For instance, in a seller’s market the list price could be lower than those of comparable homes, in hopes of inciting a bidding war.
+Real Estate Agents often have their own methods for determining the market value of a home, and you could get several answers, all within the same ballpark.
+What the home actually lists for could be different again, depending on the Real Estate Agent's selling strategy.
+For instance, in a seller's market the list price could be set lower than those of comparable homes, in hopes of inciting a bidding war.

 You can hire an appraiser.
 An appraiser who's accredited by the Appraisal Institute of Canada is a professional who can provide an unbiased current valuation of your home.
 These are the people hired by lenders, legal firms, investors and others who need an accurate estimate of what a property is worth or could be worth with improvements.
 You can find an appraiser through the AIC's Find a Real Value Expert search tool.